kaizenberg/Sarvekshan/README.md

 # Sarvekshan

 This tool is a PoC for showcasing how technology can be used to fight COVID-19 spread by identifying and tracking movement of people post lock-down without compromising their privacy.
-This should allow lifting lock-down restrictons for people who are at lowest risk, perfectly healthy, & are essential-services/health/supply-chain workers.
-It will be really useful if government can issue a Unique ID to  people who are already tested negative or recovered from COVID-19 infection.
-It can be used in this app for strengthening the unique ID generation logic.
+This should allow lifting of lock-down restrictons at least for people who are at lowest risk, perfectly healthy, & tested negative by issuing them e-passes. e-Passes can be issued to essential-services/health/supply-chain workers first.

+With this proposed soution; government should be able to track movement of these unique but anonymous users without compromising their privacy & hence also ensuring their safety while being outside.
+See the screenshots, go through the workflow diagram, visit the app and provide your comments or suggestions on how this can be enhanced or fixed.

 How to use the app?